 If those are the thoughts in your head, you are not alone!

-Unfortunately, the majority of the information out there on injuries is very antiquated and yet still being told to the general public to do when they are injured.
+Unfortunately, the majority of the information on injuries is very antiquated and yet still being told to the general public to do when they are injured.
 Not that any of them are bad to do, but it is more a factor of they don’t help like we thought they did years ago.

 Let’s discuss some of these now…